Arkansas' governor opens up about his rapid execution schedule

 Hutchinson most wants to tackle the law that causes an automatic 30-day clemency review if a death warrant expires.
 His potential plan is to do away with that, which would allow the governor greater flexibility to provide a days-long reprieve in case of emergency and then quickly reschedule an execution.

-Because to Hutchinson and many Arkansans — who strongly support the death penalty, according to one 2014 poll — there are too many roadblocks to carrying out death sentences.
+Because to Hutchinson and many Arkansans — who strongly support the death penalty, according to a recent poll — there are too many roadblocks to carrying out death sentences.
 But for now, the governor hopes these executions would prove to Arkansans that the state would not waver in fulfilling its promises to victims' families.

 "The justice system can work," he said.
 "It's not easy.
 It's hard, but it does work and it can be completed.
 I think it's not only important to understand that from a state perspective, but it's really important for the public to know and see that."